-- Read the instructions and try our Sample test to familiarize yourself with the platform.
+- Please read the instructions and try our Sample test to familiarize yourself with the platform.

-- After reading the instructions please scroll down, here you can choose the mode in which you want to answer.
-If you are choosing Local Environment, you have to meet the software requirements.
+- After reading the instructions, please scroll down.
+Here you can choose the mode in which you want to answer.
+If you choose Local Environment, you have to meet the software requirements.

-- Once all the software requirements are met, click on Continue and fill the Confirmation Form.
+- Once all the software requirements are met, click on Continue and fill out the Confirmation Form.

 - Click Solve Question to answer a particular question.
-The Question type in the Test will be based on the role you have applied for.
+The test's question type will be based on the role you have applied for.

-- Watch the below snippet to know more about how to clone the git repository.
+- Watch the snippet below to know more about clone the git repository.

-- You can find all your commits as well as browse the files in a read-only browser as shown in the below screenshot.
+- You can find all your commits and browse the files in a read-only browser, as shown in the below screenshot.
 Every time you push a new commit by adding a temporary file to the project, this section will reload to show you your latest commits.